mahmoudshaddad/mahmoudShaddad/README.md

 # 💫 About Me:
-BIM UND 3D Tools With AI especially LLM fine-tuning <br>I am Looking for Learning more <br>
+BIM and 3D Tools With AI especially LLM fine-tuning
+ <br>I am Looking for Learning more <br>

 ## 🌐 Socials: